youngklee/ZenPackers/zpl/component_only.rst

 ===================================================================
-Creating a Zenpack of Components to Add to an Existing Device class
+Component-Only Modeling: Add to Existing Device
 ===================================================================

-If your zenpacklib created zenpack does not need a device class and will just be adding components (to an existing device), you will only need to add a relationship between the base device class and your new component.
+If your zenpacklib created zenpack does not need a device class and will just be adding components to an existing device, you will need to add a relationship between the base device class and your new component.
 In your *zenpack.yaml*::